Program Overview

-The Master of Science in Nutrition provides opportunities for students to study in a multidisciplinary program that prepares them to address global nutritional issues such as hunger, food insecurity, and prevention of diseases such as obesity, cardiovascular diseases, and cancer.
-The MS Nutrition is designed for Registered Dietitians/Registered Dietitian Nutritionists (RD/RDN), students from nutrition and dietetics, and students with non-nutrition and dietetics backgrounds who hold a BS degree desiring to advance their nutrition, health, wellness, and fitness knowledge.
-The program offers three tracks for completion: Dietetics, Thesis, and Non-thesis.
+The Master of Science (MS) in Nutrition provides opportunities for students to study in a multidisciplinary program that prepares them to address global nutritional issues such as hunger, food insecurity, and prevention of diseases such as obesity, cardiovascular diseases, and cancer.
+The MS Nutrition is designed for Registered Dietitians/Registered Dietitian Nutritionists (RD/RDN) who want to complete their masters in nutrition, students from nutrition and dietetics seeking to complete their master’s and become Registered Dietitians/Registered Dietitian Nutritionists (RD/RDN), and students with non-nutrition and dietetics backgrounds who hold a BS degree desiring to advance their nutrition, health, wellness, and fitness knowledge.
+The program offers three tracks for completion: Combined Master’s Dietetic Internship, Thesis, and Non-thesis.
 The primary objectives of the MS Nutrition are to:

 After completing this program, students will be ready to advance the knowledge in nutrition, recognize how nutrition impacts health and well-being of individuals, and utilize their professional preparation and personal potential to improve the health of individuals and families.